OVERVIEW

 The Internal Revenue Code authorizes the IRS to assess penalties on taxpayers who overvalue charitable contributions.
 The penalty is 20 percent of the underpaid tax that results from a valuation that exceeds 150 percent of its true value.
 The penalty increases to 40 percent for valuations that exceed 200 percent.

-Additionally, the IRS may disallow your deduction if you fail to retain or submit proper documentation.
+Additionally, the IRS can disallow a deduction for failing to retain or submit proper documentation.
 All contributions, whether cash or property, require you to maintain a record with a description of the contribution, the organization receiving the donation, and if in cash, a bank statement, canceled check, or receipt.
 For cash contributions of $250 or more, the IRS requires that you have written acknowledgement from the charity in order to deduct the donation on your tax return.

 Eligible taxpayers

-Taxpayers have to claim deductions for school donations as well as other itemized deductions on Schedule A of Form 1040.
+Taxpayers have to claim deductions for school donations as well as other charitable contributions on Schedule A of Form 1040.
 Thus, the deduction is only available if you choose to itemize your deductions.
-Except that in 2020, up to $300 in qualified cash contributions can be deducted if you take the standard deduction.
-This amount is increased to $600 in 2021 for those filing married filing jointly and taking the standard deduction.
-You should likely itemize if your total deductible expenses during the year are greater than the standard deduction for your filing status.
+An exception exists for 2020, when up to $300 in qualified cash contributions can be deducted if you take the Standard Deduction.
+This amount is increased to $600 in 2021 for those filing married filing jointly and taking the Standard Deduction.
+You should likely itemize if your itemized deductions are greater than the Standard Deduction for your filing status.